-Get certified – Hootsuite, Hubspot, Google Digital Garage, Project+, Salesforce, Hootsuite, Google Analytics Academy, CompTIA IT Certs, Google Cloud Certs, Top Cloud Certs, AWS Certified Training Paths, Microsoft Certified (H/T @wecloudtoo for Cloud certs)
+Get certified – Hootsuite, Hubspot, Google Digital Garage, Project+, Salesforce, Hootsuite, Google Analytics Academy, CompTIA IT Certs, Google Cloud Certs, Top Cloud Certs, AWS Certified Training Paths (or read my AWS Certified Guide), Microsoft Certified (H/T @wecloudtoo for Cloud certs)

 Start a blog – You have a lot of experience so share what you know and lessons you’ve learned.

 Check Amazon and look for popular books in the industry.
 If you’re interested in a customer support role, read Delivering Happiness and write about the lessons you learned, and add your own input.
 Some companies will ask you what was the last book you read about customer service, like the Happiness Engineer role at Automattic.

 New to blogging?
 Here’s an oldie but goodie for you – Beginner’s Guide: Creating + Launching Your Own Website.
 Start writing on Medium or WordPress.com.
 You can also post an article on LinkedIn – probably the best option since it’s a free and easy way for recruiters & hiring managers to find you.
 Use one of my fave tools to find ideas to write about – AnswerThePublic.
 Just type in a keyword and you’ll have content for days.